-а The Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW); b Student: the student who is registered at Maastricht University, for the purpose of attending the courses and/or fulfilling the formal requirements of the study programme;
+The Act: the Higher Education and Scientific Research

+Act (Wet op het Hoger Onderwijs en

+Wetenschappelijk Onderzoek, WHW);

+Student: the student who is registered at Maastricht

+University, for the purpose of attending the

+courses and/or taking the exams and the

+examination of the study programme;

+Academic year: the period from 1 September of a calendar

+year up to and including 31 August of the

+following calendar year;

+Programme: the master study programme as meant by

+article 1.1 consisting of a coherent set of

+programme components;

+Course/Module: a study unit of the study programme as

+meant by the Act, including a practical

+training;

-C. Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year d Programme: the master study programme as meant by article 1.1, е Course/Module: a study unit of the study programme as meant by the Act, including a practical training; f.
-Tutorial Group Meeting: a practical exercise, as meant by article 7.13 paragraph 2, sub d of the Act; g Practical Training: a module that provides practical exercise, as meant by article 7.13, paragraph 2, sub d of the Act; h Exam: the exam as part of the examination as meant by article 7.10 of the Act; i.
-Examination: all of the formal requirements (a total of 120 European credits) for the Research Master's study programme for a given specialisation, including exams, papers, assignments, internships, theses, and other requirements as specified for each course or part of the education. j.
-Credit: unit expressed in ECTS credits, with one study credit equalling 28 hours of study; k Board of Examiners: the board as meant by article 7.12 of the Act; I. Examiner: the person, appointed by the Board of Examiners (article 7.12C of the Act), who is responsible for assessing student performance; m Course Coordinator: an examiner who is responsible for the content of a certain course, workshop, colloquium, skills training, or other part of the study programme; n Faculty Board: the Executive Board of the Faculty of Psychology and Neuroscience of Maastricht University as meant by article 9.12 of the Act; 0 Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; р Programme Committee: the representation and advisory board that carries out the duties described in Article 9.18 and 9.38c of the Act; q UM: Maastricht University.
+Student: Academic year: Programme:

+f.
+Tutorial Group practical exercise, as meant by article 7.13 g.
+Meeting: Practical Training: paragraph 2, sub d of the Act; a module that provides practical exercise, as meant by article 7.13, paragraph 2, sub d of the Act; h.
+Exam: the exam as part of the examination as meant by article 7.10 of the Act; i.
+Examination: all of the formal requirements (a total of 120 European credits) of the study programme, including exams, papers, assignments, internships, theses, and other requirements as specified for each course or part of the education; j.
+Credit: unit expressed in ECTS credits, with one study credit equalling 28 hours of study; k.
+Board of Examiners: the board as meant by article 7.12 of the Act; I. Examiner: the person, appointed by the Board of Examiners (article 7.12C of the Act), who is responsible for assessing student performance; m.
+Course Coordinator: an examiner who is responsible for the content of a certain course, workshop, skills lab, or other part of the study programme; n.
+Faculty Board: the Executive Board of the Faculty of Psychology and Neuroscience of Maastricht University as meant by article 9.12 of the Act; 0.
+Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; p.
+Programme Committee: the representation and advisory board that carries out the duties described in Article 9.18 and 9.38c of the Act; q.
+UM: Maastricht University.